-If you plan on riding your antique bike often, it's a good idea to request quotes from several companies to compare rates and policies before deciding which company will be best for you.
+If you plan on riding your antique bike often, requesting quotes from several companies to compare rates and policies before deciding which company will be best for you is a good idea.

 The vast majority of states require coverage carried on your owned motorcycle.
 Florida is one state where riders aren’t required to be insured.
-It is advised that Florida residents get insurance, regardless, to protect against any unplanned incidents.
+Florida residents are advised to get insurance, regardless, to protect against unplanned incidents.

 Each state's insurance requirements may differ from that of another, so you should research to ensure you have the insurance you need.

 Motorcycle insurance premiums are based on many factors.
 Some choices are in your control, but some are legal requirements.

 The vast majority of states require coverage for motorcycles.
 Speak to a licensed agent or broker for more information about motorbike insurance in your state.

 When you're buying motorcycle insurance, there are a few things you can do to ensure that you get the best deal:

 There's insurance to protect you in the event of almost every type of incident.
 Here's just a selection of popular options.